February 6, 2018 // By Jeff Szpak, Gabe Camargo

 Step 2: Ideation

 Once your research is complete and you have a clear understanding of your users, now it’s time to take that information and begin generating ideas—lots of them.
 Ideation (a.k.a.
 Brainstorming) can be done in a variety of ways, so experiment with a few techniques to determine what is best suited for you and your team.
 Be sure to emphasize that no ideas are bad ideas so that your team members aren’t discouraged to participate.
-The ultimate goal is to come up with ideas to solve your users’ pain-points and all concepts are valuable.
+The ultimate goal is to come up with ideas to solve your users’ pain-points, remembering that all concepts are valuable.

 As with anything, it is essential to come prepared to your brainstorming session.
 The facilitator is tasked with much of this preparation, including: setting up the workspace, keeping track of time, leading the session, and keeping participants out of the weeds.